Mar12358/enumerable/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-would like to thanks Microverse corporation for the README template.
+We would like to thanks Microverse corporation for the README template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>